 Students attend different academic courses (receiving English language tuition or tutor-led classes) but all take part in a comprehensive activity programme including up to two full day-excursions and one half-day trip every week.
 There are activities every afternoon and evening with the excursions and trips spread throughout the working week.

 More information on our recruitment process can be found here:

-If you have any questions, please contact Matt Hurley (email@example.com) or please see our Recruitment FAQ’s here:
+If you have any questions, please contact Ippy Gupta (firstname.lastname@example.org) or please see our Recruitment FAQ’s here:

 Below is the current list of roles that we are taking applications for.
 Dates and location availability are subject to change.

 Activity Leaders lead the students’ social programme.
 You should have a genuine enthusiasm to work with young people and be able to work independently, flexibly and as part of a team.
-The social programme consists of onsite activities (sports, drama, music, games, discos, etc.) and excursions to other parts of the UK.
+The social programme consists of on-site activities (sports, drama, music, games, discos, etc.) and excursions to other parts of the UK.
 You will also be the first contact for groups when they arrive at the airport.
-This is the main non-residential role at Bucksmore and we do not have many Activity Leader positions due to the nature of our EFL Counsellor role.
+This is mainly a non-residential role at Bucksmore; however, we have limited residential Activity Leader vacancies in some centres.